 Figure 2.
 Example of the Probability Density Function of the BV.x for a 16x16 block

-Therefore, the sampling factor for positions in the extended search region according to the distance from the current block.
-To reduce complexity, this contribution proposes
+Therefore, the sampling factor for positions in the extended search region is increased according to the distance from the current block.
+To reduce complexity, this contribution proposes a stepwise adjustment of the sampling rate, inversely proportional to the probability of finding a BV candidate in the extended area.
+The sampling factor is predetermined according to the estimated distribution and stored in a table for the different block dimensions.
+In this proposal, the sampling rate is set to a minimum value of 3 for the regular search region (a*W, a*H), to a maximum sampling factor of 64.
+An example is depicted in Fig. 3.